What is Dyslexia?

 – Margaret Byrd Rawson and Roger Saunders (1998)

-What is the nature of a dyslexic learner?
-How do we recognize and identify a dyslexic learner?
+How do we recognize and identify dyslexic individuals?